SmirkzyyDBD/cutslut-discord-api/README.md

 # Cutslut Discord API Bot Documentation

-This documentation outlines the usage and structure of the Cutslut Discord API bot, which tracks user status, activity, and profile information for [cutslut.app](https://cutslut.app).
+This documentation outlines the usage, structure, and features of the Cutslut Discord API bot.
+The bot tracks user status, activity, and profile information for [cutslut.app](https://cutslut.app) and integrates Flask for API handling and Discord.py for server interaction.

 ---

 ## Overview

-The bot provides an API endpoint to check user status and activity within a Discord server by their user ID.
-It integrates with Flask for API handling and Discord.py for interacting with Discord servers.
+The bot serves as a bridge between Discord and an external website, providing API endpoints that allow querying of user statuses and other data by user ID.
+The bot features role automation, health checks, and version tracking, alongside user-specific data retrieval.

 ---